senlin/classic-editor-addon/README.md

 Thanks for your understanding and cooperation.

 If you like the Classic Editor Addon plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/classic-editor-addon?rate=5#postform).
-You can also help a great deal by [translating the plugin](https://translate.wordpress.org/projects/wp-plugins/classic-editor-addon) into your own language.
 Thanks!

 Classic Editor Addon by [Pieter Bos](https://so-wp.com/plugin/classic-editor-addon) and [Greg Schoppe](https://gschoppe.com).